a-hr-nikolov/etch-a-sketch/README.md

 There a few other challenging aspects, which are not part of the main assignment, but I still want to tackle them progressively.
 You can see them in the TO-DO below.

-## Update on touch input
+## ~~Update on touch input~~

-For some reason touch input just doesn't work well with Etch-A-Sketch.
+~~For some reason touch input just doesn't work well with Etch-A-Sketch.
 I've been looking for solutions and currently, I've only managed to make the rainbow paint option work somewhat.
 Sadly, it is not how I want it to work, but I don't see a way to work around it, currently.
-I will look for a solution, but this isn't a priority.
+I will look for a solution, but this isn't a priority.~~

-## About refactoring
+## Touch input works

-I am looking at my app.js file and cringe.
-It isn't pretty.
-I don't know how to refactor it to make it look good.
-I think I need to figure out some better coding practices.
+The whole situation just bothered me, so I decided to make touch work.
+I finally figured out how to do it, although I couldn't find anything about it online.
+I am not sure if my solution is "clean", but it works, and can't see anyone with a similar app who's made it work.
+So... a win! :D

 ## To Do: